Michel Sebastiani: US Olympic and World Fencing Championship Teams

 Sebastiani coached the US Fencing Team at the 1984 Summer Olympics in Los Angeles.
 He also was the coach of the US Fencing Team three teams at World Fencing Championships through 1982.

 Princeton salle

 In November 2001, Sebastiani opened a fencing center in Princeton, New Jersey, the Cercle D'Escrime de Princeton-Sebastiani (Sebastiani Fencing Academy), which as of 2023 had 200 members.
-There, he is Head Fencing Master and coaches Olympic fencers and others down to the novice level in the classic traditional French school of fencing, in foil, epee, and sabre, as he lives in Princeton, New Jersey.
+There, he is Head Fencing Master and coaches Olympic fencers and others down to the novice level in the classic traditional French school of fencing, in foil, epee, and sabre.
 Gabrielle Roux, who was trained by Sebastiani, is an instructor and owner.

 Hall of Fame

 Sebastiani was inducted into the U.S. Fencing Hall of Fame in 2015.
-Asked why he loves fencing, he said: "It's very simple.
-If you love something and someone asks you why, if you can answer, you don't love it, you just like it."